SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/getting_started/lesson-2.md

 If you hit a problem with these examples and cannot figure out how to resolve it easily, the simplest solution is sometimes to simply delete the entire stack and start over.
+Deleting a stack will not delete the Docker Compose file, or any files stored on the global filesystems.

-You can do that with the `rancher rm --type stack [stack name]` command, like so:
+Delete the stack using `rancher rm --type stack YourStackName`, like so:

-    nersc$ rancher ps
+    elvis@cori09:elvis-first-stack $ rancher stack ls
-    ID      TYPE     NAME                   IMAGE                                                          STATE    SCALE  SYSTEM  ENDPOINTS  DETAIL
+    ID        NAME                STATE      CATALOG   SERVICES   SYSTEM    DETAIL    AVAILABLE UPGRADES 1st4644   elvis-first-stack   degraded             2          false
-    1s3971  service  elvis-first-stack/app  registry.spin.nersc.gov/elvis/my-first-container-app:latest    healthy  1/1    false
-    1s3972  service  elvis-first-stack/web  registry.spin.nersc.gov/elvis/my-first-container-nginx:latest  healthy  1/1    false

-    nersc$ rancher rm --type stack elvis-first-stack
+    elvis@cori09:elvis-first-stack $ rancher rm --type stack elvis-first-stack 1st4644
-    1st1668

-    nersc$ rancher ps
+    elvis@cori09:elvis-first-stack $ rancher stack ls
-    ID      TYPE     NAME                   IMAGE                                                          STATE    SCALE  SYSTEM  ENDPOINTS  DETAIL nersc$
+    ID        NAME      STATE     CATALOG   SERVICES   SYSTEM    DETAIL    AVAILABLE UPGRADES elvis@cori09:elvis-first-stack $

 !!!
 Caution
+    When deleting in production, use caution.
+Deleting a stack will delete all containers, volumes and the Load Balancer (ingress) configuration.
-    **Use caution when running this command**, especially when running it in production, as this command is destructive and cannot be undone.
-For example, removing a stack that contains a database service will remove that database permanently.
-Be sure you have the Docker Compose file available before deleting the stack.
+    Removing a stack that contains a database will remove that database permanently if the data files are stored within the container.
+Data on the Global Filesystem will not be removed.

 !!!
 Notice
     If you forget the `--type stack` flag, Rancher may complain with an error like *'You don't own volume elvis-first-stack'**.
 This error happens occasionally because Rancher is uncertain if you are referring to stack, volume or another thing, due to an internal ordering bug.
-Using the `--type stack` forces Rancher to do the correct thing.
+Using the `--type stack` forces Rancher to do the correct thing:

     rancher rm --type stack elvis-first-stack